 Here's what you need to know and what documents to bring with you before you apply for a Maryland marriage license.
-We recommend getting this legal aspect of your wedding out of the way about a month before your wedding date.
+Getting this legal aspect of your wedding taken care of about a month before your wedding date is recommended.

 Congratulations and much happiness as you begin your lifetime journey together!

-Requirements may vary as each county in Maryland could have their own requirements.
+Note that requirements may vary as each county in Maryland could have their own guidelines.

 You do not have to be a resident of Maryland.
 However, you must be married in the county where you purchased your license.

 Maryland requires that you show your divorce decree, or have information regarding date, county and state of death of your previous spouse.

 No, there is not a covenant marriage option.

 There is a waiting period of 48 hours in Maryland to get married.

 The charge varies from county to county, but it is likely to cost between $35 and $60 to get married in Maryland.